 Dual fuel generators are an amazing addition to your list of items when you are planning to go for a comfortable retreat in off-the-grid areas.

-And we hope that you have found the right model in the best dual fuel generators we have reviewed in this guide.
+And we hope that you have found the right model in the best dual fuel generator we have reviewed in this guide.
 We have also provided a buyer's guide that is meant to help you make quick purchase decision.

 All the above 10 models we have reviewed are all worth the money and you will not go wrong choosing any of them.
 Pick the right one.